Tutors and Mentoring - Novel Writing Course

 Your Personal Tutor will be confirmed the week before the course is due to begin.
 We will take the preferences stated on your application into account when allocating your Personal Tutor, however the final decision will be made by the tutors once all the students have been confirmed on the course.
 This is to ensure you will be allocated to the tutor who is best placed to support you on the course and offer guidance with your novel.

-How many tutors?
+How many tutors are there?

 How am I assigned a mentor?